2024 Solar Incentives Guide for Stow, OH - Tax Credits & Rebates

 EcoWatch's Stow, OH Solar Incentives FAQs

-It's best to speak with your local Stow solar installer for a better understanding of which incentives your project will qualify for.
-Usually, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those offered by the government of Ohio, may have additional requirements.
+It's a smart idea to get in touch with your local Stow solar installer to get an understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, such as those given by the state of Ohio, might have additional requirements.

 How long until the federal solar tax credit ends?